LUC-Design-for-the-Web/cpst-242-lab-3-mpls-dog-boarding-website-part-i-racc1man/README.md

 ## Submission and Publishing your lab

-Your project folder will need to be submitted in 2 different ways.
-You will need to submit a zipped/compressed folder titled "lab3" to Canvas by the due and and time listed.
-You will also need to submit your assignment folder to the issued GitHub repository for lab 3.
-Click on the link below to accept your lab 3 repository.
-Please include all images or files that may accompany your lab within the project folder.
+Your project folder will need to be submitted to the assigned GitHub repository provided to you by the instructor.
+In Sakai, you will need to submit the link to your repository by the due date and time listed in the write-up.
+Make sure you receive confirmation from Sakai that your assignment has been submitted.
+Submission video instructions [here](https://instructorc.github.io/site/slides/presentation/video/github_upload.mp4)